Zeleo/recurrence-expression/README.md

 simple things while still making it possible to say complex things.
 We welcome your feedback.
-Let us know if you have a real-life recurrence pattern you can describe in English but is not supported by any recurrence expression.
+Let us know if you have a real-life recurrence pattern you can describe in English but is not supported by the recurrence expression syntax.
 We will review it and try to accommodate it.
 (Status: contact info pending.)

 Our sincere thanks for checking out this library.